-- Findings from these studies show that introducing babies to common food allergens early and often can help reduce their food allergy risk by up to 80%.
+- Findings from these studies show that introducing babies to common food allergens early and often is important for every baby

-- AAP and NIH guidelines, developed based on these studies, recommend introducing your baby to allergenic foods as early as 4 to 6 months of age, to help reduce their risk of developing food allergies.
+- AAP and NIH guidelines, developed based on these studies, recommend introducing your baby to allergenic foods as early as 4 to 6 months of age.

 Ready, Set, Food!: A Simple Solution for Early Allergen Introduction